programmerraja/MyBlog/content/notes/2024/Prompt Engineering.md

-Prompt for generating system prompts
+## Prompt for generate System Prompt

 ```
 Understand the Task: Grasp the main objective, goals, requirements, constraints, and expected output.
 - Minimal Changes: If an existing prompt is provided, improve it only if it's simple.
 For complex prompts, enhance clarity and add missing elements without altering the original structure.